 The Privacy Act requires that the matching agreement specify procedures for providing individualized notice at the time of application.
-Subject to guidance provided by the Director of OMB, SSA will send notice to applicants for and recipients of financial assistance or payments under the federal benefit programs that any information provided by such applicants and recipients may be subject to verification through matching programs.
+And notice periodically thereafter, subject to guidance provided by the Director of the Office of Management and Budget, to applicants for and recipients of financial assistance or payments under the federal benefit programs, that any information provided by such applicants and recipients may be subject to verification through matching programs.
 5 U.S.C. § 552a(o)(1)(D)(i).

 This requirement is best accomplished by notice provided to the individual on the form in the agency's request for information or on a separate form pursuant to the Privacy Act.
 5 U.S.C. § 552a(e)(3).
-SSA and OCSS provide the following notices, respectively, to persons whose records are disclosed from the SORs involved in the matching program established under this agreement.
+SSA and OCSE provide the following notices, respectively, to persons whose records are disclosed from the SORs involved in the matching program established under this agreement.